DigitalRuby/SimpleAddHeaders/README.md

-# SimpleAddHeaders
+# Simple Add Headers
-Simple add headers extension for browsers
+Simple way to add headers for domains via extension for browsers